folio-org/mod-source-record-manager/RuleProcessorApi.md

 }
 ```
 ##### New object per repeated sub-fields
 If there are several repeated sub-fields in one single record, then `entity` will concatenate them.
-To create a new object per each sub-field even they are repeated, we can use `entityPerRepeatedSubfield` flag:
+To create a new object per each sub-field even if they are repeated, we can use `entityPerRepeatedSubfield` flag:
  ```json
 MARC Record:
   "264": {